-ENERGY STAR's Product Specification applies to air-source heat pumps that operate on single-phase current and have capacities less than 65,000 British thermal units per hour (Btu/h).
+ENERGY STAR's product specification applies to air-source heat pumps that operate on single-phase current and have capacities less than 65,000 British thermal units per hour (Btu/h).
 Units with such a capacity are typically used in residential applications.
 Window units and other ductless systems are excluded.
 Specify or select products that are ENERGY STAR-qualified.
-To find qualified products, go to the Consortium for Energy Efficiency (CEE) and Air Conditioning and Refrigeration Institute's (ARI) online directory.
-A guide that explains how to use this directory is available.

 Federal buyers should require that residential heat pumps be installed in accordance with the HVAC Quality Installation (QI) Specification published by the Air Conditioning Contractors of America.
 Installation problems like oversizing, poorly designed distribution systems, and leaky ducts result in efficiency losses, occupant discomfort, and shortened equipment life.
 Requiring the contractor to follow the HVAC QI Specification will ensure that these and other problems are addressed and the energy and cost savings achieved.